-FAMILY HANDBOOK and STUDENT CODE OF CONDUCT 2022-2023
+FAMILY HANDBOOK and STUDENT CODE OF CONDUCT

 The purpose of this Family Handbook/Student Code of Conduct is to provide descriptive information and practical guidelines to new and returning students and their families.
 The handbook also provides an overview of applicable policies, regulations, and procedures of the District.
 It is every student's responsibility to become familiar with the information in this handbook because its primary goal is to help ensure their success.
 This handbook supersedes any prior edition.
-Please be advised that all District policies and regulations are available at https://www.bergen.org/domain/521.
-This handbook is available on the Applied Technology High School site at www.bergen.org.
+Please be advised that all District policies and regulations are available online.
+This handbook is available on the Applied Technology High School site.